Johnny Lockwood

 John Sidney Lockwood (7 December 1920 – 25 April 2013) was a British variety entertainer, comedian and actor, who also became notable in Australia after emigrating to that country.

-Lockwood worked in radio, theatre, television and film.
-He became well known for his role in the Australian television soap opera Number 96 playing bumbling Hungarian Jewish deli proprietor Aldo Godolfus from 1972 until 1975, a central cast member opposite Philippa Baker who would play his future wife Roma and naive rebellious teenage daughter Rose (played by Vivienne Garrett).
+Lockwood born in West Ham, Essex (now East London) and worked in radio, theatre, television and film.
+He became well known for his role in the satirical television comedy The Mavis Bramston Show and the Australian television soap opera Number 96 playing bumbling Hungarian Jewish deli proprietor Aldo Godolfus from 1972 until 1975, a central cast member opposite Philippa Baker who would play his future wife Roma and naive rebellious teenage daughter Rose (played by Vivienne Garrett).

 The comedy of much of the duo of Aldo and Roma stemmed from both being European immigrants (Aldo from Hungary, And Roma from Russia), who had trouble understanding the local language.

 Although Aldo was essentially a comedy character, prior to Number 96, Lockwood had not performed in drama and was primarily a stand-up comic.

+He had a small role in film Moulin Rouge! and several other features.

 Biography

 Early career

-Lockwood had always wanted to perform on stage.
-He was orphaned at age 11, and at 14 applied for a job as a dancer in a touring show.
-He continued to develop his talents and by 18 was given a contract by impresario Jack Hylton as a comedian.
+Lockwood was born as one of four children to William and Annie Lockwood, he had always wanted to perform on stage.
+He's dad died when he was 9 in 1929 and his mother died in 1933, hence he was orphaned at age 12, and at 14 applied for a job as a dancer in a touring show.

+He continued to develop his talents and by 18 was performing as a variety entertainer after given a contract by impresario Jack Hylton as a comedian.
 He was a member of the charitable entertainment fraternity, the Grand Order of Water Rats.

-His entertainment career was briefly put on hold, as World War II intervened and Lockwood joined the Royal Air Force in 1942 and was honourably discharged in 1944.
-Lockwood returned to performing, working in vaudeville, pantomime, radio and television.
+His entertainment career was briefly put on hold, as World War II intervened and Lockwood joined the Royal Air Force in 1942 whilst continuing to perform with ENSA and was honourably discharged in 1944 after which returned to performing, working in vaudeville, pantomime, radio and television.
 In 1949 he performed in the Royal Command Performance at the London Coliseum.
 During the performance he tripped and fell, suffering a bloody nose.
 His quip to the audience was "Well, they told me you wanted blood tonight" was widely reported by the press.

-Theatre
+Theatre, television and film

 A prominent member of theatre, Lockwood came to Australia in 1957 for a ten-week run with the Tivoli Theatre circuit, however after that job finished he remained in Australia for five years. and appeared in a stage production opposite Bobby Limb.
-He returned to the UK to play Fagin in Lionel Bart's Oliver! at the New Theatre but then he returned permanently to Australia.
+He returned to his native UK to play Fagin in a production of Lionel Bart's Oliver! at the New Theatre but then he returned permanently to Australia.